 The first two books, The Dire Deeds of the Guild of Ornamental Hermits and The Witching Work of the Guild of Ornamental Hermits, take place in Hermitville, an intentional community located in the volcanic Puna District of Hawai’i Island.

 When winery heiress Ginger Croom dies, Hermitville is threatened by a heinous real estate scheme, as well as an assortment of supernatural baddies including a giant salamander and a cosmic goddess known as Mal-i-bu Bar-bee.

-Loosely inspired by the Borderlands/Bordertown books of authors such as Emma Bull and Terri Windling, Dire Deeds clashes cultures and dimensions in a volcanically active landscape peopled by local families and recent arrivals: “Punatics” (aging hippies, crust punks, surfers, tantrikas, and other counter-culture ex-pats).
-Elves, Faeries and Shapeshifters fit right in.
+Loosely inspired by the Borderlands/Bordertown books of authors such as Emma Bull and Terri Windling, the first two books clash cultures and dimensions in a lush jungle landscape peopled by local families, mainland retirees, and recent arrivals known as “Punatics” (aging hippies, crust punks, surfers, tantrikas, and other counter-culture ex-pats).
+The Elves fit right in.

 The third book, The Queerest Quest of the Guild of Ornamental Hermits, is in second-draft revision now.
 It is set in Lake County, CA. A fourth book, The Perilous Past of the Guild of Ornamental Hermits, is planned.